jordannbeattie/craftcms-hubspot-forms/README.md

 > The HubSpot token field can accept `.env` variables.
 It is highly recommended that you keep your access token in your `.env` file.

 ## CMS Field
+The plugin adds a "HubSpot Form" field type where you can allow users to select a form present in your HubSpot account.
+See the templating section on how to render forms from the field.

 ## Templating
 Use the plugins `render()` function to output the form to the template.
 This requires you to pass the HubSpot form field (or form ID).